 "We implemented the CTTI recommendations within our company and made a commitment that all sponsors of clinical trials would be reviewed by a central IRB.”

 “We think that there is a lot of merit in supporting improvements in the clinical trial infrastructure itself.
 The Clinical Trials Transformation Initiative has contributed so much in terms of innovative trial design, as it is working on establishing centralized IRBs for multicentered trials, which is an important advancement.”

 Before a clinical trial begins, the study protocol needs to be reviewed by an impartial third party (usually an IRB) to ensure ethical rigor and to determine that the study provides potential benefits and prevents unnecessary harm to participants.
-In multi-center trials (i.e., a study that investigates a single research question at several different sites/locations), each site’s IRB (often referred to as local IRB) usually reviews the protocol separately.
-This can take a long time, cause duplicate work, and can even result in the protocol being changed by individual sites so that it is no longer the same across all sites.
+In a multicenter trial (i.e., a study that investigates a single research question at several different sites/locations), each site’s IRB (often referred to as a local IRB) usually reviews the protocol separately.
+This can take a long time, cause duplicate work, and even result in the protocol being changed by individual sites so that it is no longer the same across all sites.

 |Team Member||Cheryl Grandinetti||Food and Drug Administration||Single IRB|